alephobjects/ohai-kit/README.md

       'django.contrib.sessions',
       'django.contrib.messages',
       'django.contrib.staticfiles',
+      'django.contrib.markup',
       'easy_thumbnails',
       'ohai_kit',
   )
 ```

+If however, you copied the markup.py file to the ohai_kit/templatetags directory instead of installing it, then you can omit the *django.contrib.markup* from the list.

 ## Configuring the database
 You can also configure the database to use in the **_myproject/settings.py_** file.
 By default, the django project will use a sqllite3 database in the local file **db.sqlite3** in the project's base directory.